-The Council will not normally impose conditions that limit the use of premises for gambling unless it is deemed to be necessary as a result of the requirement to act in accordance with the Gambling Commission's guidance, any codes of practice issued by the Commission, this Statement of Principles or in a way that is reasonably consistent with the licensing objectives.
+The Licensing Authority will not normally impose conditions that limit the use of premises for gambling unless it is deemed to be necessary because of the requirement to act in accordance with the Gambling Commission's guidance, any codes of practice issued by the Commission, this Statement of Principles or in a way that is reasonably consistent with the licensing objectives.

-Any conditions imposed by the Council will be proportionate to the circumstances they are intended to address.
-In particular, the Council will ensure that any conditions are:
+Any conditions imposed by the Licensing Authority will be proportionate to the circumstances they are intended to address, in particular, the Licensing Authority will ensure that any conditions are:

-- relevant to the need to make the premises suitable as a gambling facility - · directly related to the premises and the type of licence applied for - fairly and reasonably related to the scale and type of premises - reasonable in all other respects
+- relevant to the need to make the premises suitable as a gambling facility - directly related to the premises and the type of licence applied for - fairly and reasonably related to the scale and type of premises - reasonable in all other respects

-Examples of some conditions which are likely to be attached in certain circumstances include those relating to opening hours, age limits, or keeping children and young persons away from gaming machines.
-Further examples can be found in the appendix to the Guidance.
+Examples of some conditions which are likely to be attached in certain circumstances include those relating to opening hours, age limits, or keeping children and young person's away from gaming machines.

-The Council will not consider imposing conditions:
+The Licensing Authority will not consider imposing conditions:

-- which make it impossible to comply with an operating licence condition imposed by the Gambling Commission - relating to gaming machine categories, numbers or method of operation - which specify that membership of a club or other body is required and - in relation to stakes, fees, winnings or prizes
+- which make it impossible to comply with an operating licence condition imposed by the Gambling Commission - relating to gaming machine categories, numbers or methods of operation - which specify that membership of a club or other body is required and; - in relation to stakes, fees, winnings or prizes